domalab/ha-actronair-neo/README.md

 - **Comprehensive Control**: Easily switch between modes (heat, cool, fan, auto), set temperatures, and adjust fan speeds.
 - **Real-time Monitoring**: Keep track of your home's temperature and humidity levels with up-to-date readings.
+- **Zone Control**: Manage individual zones in your home for targeted climate control.
 - **Automation Friendly**: Integrate ActronAir Neo into your Home Assistant automations to maintain optimal comfort with minimal effort.
 - **Periodic Updates**: The system state is automatically refreshed based on your configured interval, ensuring your data is always current.